Humanoid2005/GraphRAG-Chatbot/README.md

 - **Hybrid Query Routing**: Building a lightweight intent-classification layer to intelligently route simple factual queries to vector-only search (saving compute) and complex reasoning queries to the full dual-GraphRAG pipeline.
 - **Real-Time Token Streaming**: Upgrading the FastAPI backend and React frontend to support Server-Sent Events (SSE), allowing the LLM's response to stream instantly token-by-token.
 - **Multi-Agent Ingestion**: Deploying parallel, specialized sub-agents (e.g., Vision agents for charts, Audio agents for transcripts) that asynchronously analyze and populate the Neo4j graph during bulk file uploads.
+- **Web-scraping augmented data ingestion**: Use web-scraping APIs or python packages like bs4 and selenium to scrape web information and use that also to augment user query answering.

 ---